TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 - She was attacked during the night.
 - The attacker shouldn't have been able to get in past Aien.
 - The attacker spoke unfamiliar words and then cursed her for her cowardice.
-- The attacker fled after hearing a noise downstairs, but said she would be back to finish the job tomorrow.
+- The attacker fled after hearing a noise downstairs, but said "You're lucky to get another night, coward."
-- She couldn't recognise the attacker's voice.
+- She couldn't see the attacker because of a cloak and the dark - but it was a woman's voice.

 Read the following description when the characters arrive in the village: